person holding white ball

 Future Trends in Automotive Cybersecurity

-Another crucial trend would be the partnership established by the automotive carmakers and regulatory authorities.
-When there are more devices from the internet of things and the urban infrastructure surrounding the car, common security standards become a priority in developing them.
-In this case, governments are supposed to fulfill their part by being an encouragement to compliance through legislative measures and creating encouraging ground for innovation within the industry.
+Another crucial trend would be the partnership established by automotive carmakers and regulatory authorities.
+Many devices from the Internet of Things and urban infrastructure surround the car.
+Therefore, it is a priority to develop common security standards.
+In this case, governments should fulfill their part.
+They need to encourage compliance through legislative measures.
+They must also create an encouraging ground for innovation within the industry.

 Similar Posts